chisomloius/iLearnSQL/level-0/08-exercises.md

 ### TASK 1
 *Instructions*
-- Create a `Database` with your any name preferred name
+- Create a five differnt `Database` with your preferred name and query style

 See Dataset for practice [here](#)
 See Answers for practice [here](09-exercise-answers.md)

 ### TASK 2
 *Instructions*
-- Create a five different `Tables` within the above Database with your preferred name
+- Create five different `Tables` within your preferred Database your created and query style

 See Dataset for practice [here](#)
 See Answers for practice [here](09-exercise-answers.md)

 ### TASK 3
 *Instructions*
-- Create a View within the above Table
+- Create five different `Views` within your preferred Database/Table your created and query style

 See Dataset for practice [here](#)
 See Answers for practice [here](09-exercise-answers.md)

 ### TASK 4
 *Instructions*
-- Create a Stored Procedure within the above Table
+- Create five different `Stored Procedure` within your preferred Database/Table your created and query style

 See Dataset for practice [here](#)
 See Answers for practice [here](09-exercise-answers.md)